 As settings go Kauri Cliffs stands comparison with the best.

 This Kiwi classic is spread across an old sheep ranch high above the Pacific Ocean in New Zealand’s Northland.

 The short seventh clings to the cliffs and plays a knuckle-whitening 220 yards across a canyon towards a treacherous green with the Cavalli Islands beyond.

 Ranked 5th in Golf Digest’s 100 Greatest Courses, Royal Dornoch in the far north east of Scotland is a veritable links classic.

 The second is often hailed as one of the great par threes but for sheer spectacle the 142-yard 10th hugging the white sand beaches of the Dornoch Firth might edge it.

 Watson is often quoted as saying that playing at Royal Dornoch “was the most fun I’ve ever had on a golf course.”

 “I never tire of this truly fabulous course,” tweeted veteran golf photographer David Cannon of Getty Images.

-“I love this event, and I definitely, like you said, embrace the crowd, the atmosphere.
-You can definitely use it to your advantage if you're playing well and kind of feed off the crowd's energy," Rickie Fowler told reporters at this years Phoenix Open.
+“I love this event, and I definitely, like you said, embrace the crowd, the atmosphere,” Rickie Fowler told reporters at the 2016 Phoenix Open.